lee0c/lee0c.github.io/_posts/2024-02-28-gender-as-a-proxy-variable.md

 - female
 - other *(write-in)*:

-*An organ inventory and/or surgical history may also be a useful tool.*
+*An organ inventory and/or surgical history is a useful tool.*

 ---